Triply API¶

 Component templates¶

 Component templates are building blocks for constructing index templates that specify index mappings, settings, and aliases.
 You can find the official documentation on their use in ElasticSearch here.
-They can be configured through either TriplyDB API
+They can be configured through either TriplyDB API or TriplyDB-JS.

 A component template can be created by making a POST request to the following URL: